-I sent the message to another friend who is using an Android phone (I had already blocked my number on his phone).
-The SMS was sent but the receiver didn’t get any notification.
+Extra Info: I also sent a text message to a friend who is using an Android phone.
+I had already blocked my number on his phone.
+The SMS was sent from my end, but the receiver didn’t get any notification.
 However, he did get the message.
 Inside the Android message app, it said ‘blocked contact.’

 First things first, it’s not an ideal way to find out whether someone has blocked your phone number or not.
 You might even be considered undisciplined for disabling your caller ID.

 But just in case, if you are eager to discover the truth to remove the confusion, you can use this trick.
 In many countries, you can use code in front of your number to disable the caller ID.
 This way, you can call a person even if you have been blocked.
 This Caller ID Wikipedia page contains the codes of several countries.

 Besides, you also get the option to hide your caller ID right from your iOS device.
 To do so, open Settings → Phone → Show My Caller ID → then turn off the switch.

 Keep in mind that many countries don’t allow the Caller ID to be deactivated.
 Moreover, you can’t disable it when calling emergency numbers like 911.

 4. Try Calling from Other Phone Number to be Sure About Being Blocked

 This is one of the simplest ways to figure out the truth.
 If you are unable to make contact using your one number, try a new one.
 Then, be a bit straightforward and ask whether he/she has barred you from calling or messaging.

 It might have happened that your number was accidentally deleted from the contact list, and the person has a setting ON that silences unknown callers.
 So, if this is the case, you may ask the person to add your contact back to his iPhone or launch the Settings app on their iPhone and go to Phone → Silence Unknown Callers and turn this toggle off.